 Have you decided to learn to sew?
 Congratulations!
 Sewing is an amazingly versatile art that can be used in loads of different ways!
-Unless you plan on exclusively sewing by hand, you will probably be asking yourself what the best sewing machine for beginners is.
+Unless you plan on exclusively sewing by hand, you will probably be asking yourself: what’s the best sewing machine for beginners?
 A lot of my readers, especially those following my Learn to Machine Sew course, write to me with specific sewing-related questions, and that is the number one question that I get asked: what sewing machine should I buy?

 There are a huge number of sewing machine brands and an even huger number of sewing machine models out there, with an insane variety of features.
 It’s normal that someone who has never put foot to sewing machine pedal would feel overwhelmed when trying to make a choice.
 But this isn’t an easy question to answer simply because there is no one best sewing machine, or even one best brand.
 It’s a question of understanding each sewer’s needs and deciding which characteristics will best respond to them.